 As of March 10, 2006, the Board of Directors of the Company adopted the Company's 2006 Stock Incentive Plan and, on May 26, 2006, the Company's stockholders approved the adoption of the Company's 2006 Stock Incentive Plan.
 The 2006 Stock Incentive Plan was amended in 2007 and 2008.
 On April 6, 2009, the Board of Directors adopted an Amended and Restated 2006 Stock Incentive Plan and, on May 22, 2009, the Company's stockholders approved the Amended and Restated 2006 Stock Incentive Plan.
+On April 5, 2012, the Board of Directors approved an amendment of the Amended and Restated 2006 Stock Incentive Plan primarily to increase the number of shares of Common Stock available for issuance thereunder by 6,500,000 shares, subject to stockholder approval of such amendment.
+The amendment to the Amended and Restated 2006 Stock Incentive Plan was approved by the Company's stockholders at the 2012 Annual Meeting of Stockholders on May 25, 2012.

 The Company's Amended and Restated 2006 Stock Incentive Plan is referred to as the "2006 Plan" throughout this Proxy Statement.
 The purpose of the 2006 Plan is to enhance the profitability and value of the Company for the benefit of its stockholders by enabling the Company to offer eligible employees, consultants and non-employee directors cash and stock-based incentives in the Company to attract, retain and reward such individuals and strengthen the mutuality of interests between such individuals and the Company's stockholders.

-The maximum number of shares of Common Stock available for issuance under the 2006 Plan is 6,096,000 shares (such number of shares is adjusted for an April 30, 2010 three-for-two stock split effected as a stock dividend).
-As of the Record Date, there were outstanding 396,550 unvested shares of restricted stock and options to purchase 1,909,705 shares of Common Stock; options had been exercised, or restricted stock had vested, with respect to 3,887,848 shares of Common Stock; and 2,208,152 shares of Common Stock remained available for grant under the 2006 Plan.
+The maximum number of shares of Common Stock available for issuance under the 2006 Plan is 15,644,000 shares.
+As of the Record Date, there were outstanding 3,031,795 unvested shares of restricted stock and options to purchase 2,453,727 shares of Common Stock; options had been exercised, or restricted stock had vested, with respect to 6,284,860 shares of Common Stock; and 3,873,618 shares of Common Stock remained available for grant under the 2006 Plan.

-OUTSTANDING EQUITY AWARDS AT END OF THE 2010 FISCAL YEAR
+OUTSTANDING EQUITY AWARDS AT END OF THE 2012 FISCAL YEAR

-The following table sets forth information concerning unexercised stock options, restricted stock that has not vested and stock awards outstanding for each of the Named Executive Officers as of the end of the 2010 Fiscal Year.
-All awards that occurred prior to the three-for-two split of the Company's Common Stock effectuated as a stock dividend on or about April 30, 2010 have been adjusted to account for such stock split.
+The following table sets forth information concerning unexercised stock options, restricted stock that has not vested and stock awards outstanding for each of the Named Executive Officers as of the end of the 2012 Fiscal Year.
+All awards that occurred prior to the three-for-two split of the Company's Common Stock effectuated as a stock dividend on or about April 30, 2010 and the three-for-two split of the Company's Common Stock effectuated as a stock dividend on or about for each such stock split, as applicable.